Moving to Koh Rong, Cambodia

 We asked people in Koh Rong if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Koh Rong, it's important to respect the local customs and traditions.
 Dress modestly, especially when visiting religious sites, as revealing clothing can be seen as disrespectful.
 Avoid touching anyone's head or pointing your feet at someone, as these are considered rude gestures in Cambodian culture.
 It's also considered impolite to show anger or frustration in public, so try to remain calm and composed, even in difficult situations.
 Avoid discussing sensitive topics such as politics, the Khmer Rouge, and the Vietnam War, as these can stir up painful memories for many Cambodians.
 When it comes to dining etiquette, it's customary to eat with a spoon in your right hand and a fork in your left.
 Never use your left hand to pass or receive anything, as it's considered unclean.
 Lastly, always ask for permission before taking photos of people, especially monks and children.
-This shows respect for their privacy and personal space," explained one expat living in Koh Rong, Cambodia.
+This shows respect for their privacy and personal space," said one expat in Koh Rong.

 About the Author